Here We Go Again (Demi Lovato album): Commercial performance

-In the United States, Here We Go Again debuted at number one on the Billboard 200 chart with 108,000 copies sold in its first week.
+In the United States, Here We Go Again debuted at number one on the Billboard 200 chart with 108,000 copies sold in its first week, becoming her first No. 1 album in there.
+Lovato also became the eighth solo artist to top the chart under the age of 18.
 The figure was an improvement over the first-week sales of Don't Forget, which moved 89,000 copies.
 The feat made Here We Go Again the fourth album of 2009 under the Disney Music Group to peak at number one.
 In its second week, the album fell to number eight with 39,000 copies sold.
 At the end of 2009, the album ranked at number 109 on Billboards year-end chart.
 As of October 2017, the album has sold 514,000 copies in the US according to Billboard.

 In Canada, the album entered the Canadian Albums Chart at number five, and stayed on the chart for five weeks.
 In Australia, the album spent one week at number 40 on the ARIA Albums Chart.
 In New Zealand, it debuted at number ten and spent a total of nine weeks on the chart.
 In Mexico, Here We Go Again debuted at number 45 on the Top 100 Mexico chart and reached its peak position of 25 in its second week.
 Across Europe, the album debuted at number 36 in Greece and later reached number five.
 In Spain, the album spent thirteen weeks on the chart and peaked at number 35.
 In 2010, Here We Go Again made its debut at number 141 on the Oricon albums chart in Japan.
 In October 2011, the album debuted and peaked at number 88 on the Ultratop chart in the Flanders region of Belgium.